studio24/mac-setup/mac-setup.md

 ## 5) Setting up other software

 Other software you'll need to create accounts for include the following.
-Invitations to use other software packages will be sent to your email account.
+Invitations to create accounts for software and web-based tools will be sent to your email account.

 * Alfred - if you want to use this open the app to configure it
+* Google Drive - open up the app and sign in
 * Microsoft Office - open up Microsoft Word to sign in to your Microsoft 365 account
 * [SonicWall Mobile Connect](vpn.md)